smaclell/smaclell.github.io/_drafts/changing-layers.md

 }
 {% endhighlight %}

-Whereas the the outer layer's interface supports a key value lookup on the ``Settings.Value`` based on the ``Settings.Key``:
+Whereas the outer layer's interface supports a key value lookup on the ``Settings.Value`` based on the ``Settings.Key``:

 {% highlight csharp %}